Longyear Building: History

 Iron Company hired him as a land agent to assess the land they had been granted.
 Soon Frederick Ayer, the controlling partner of the company, hired Longyear to find and buy land for his personal investment, offering Longyear half interest in the land.
 Through this and similar partnerships, Longyear amassed a large amount of land that he personally controlled.
 In 1890, he branched into mining interests, as well as timber and financial investments.

 Longyear was also elected as mayor of Marquette in 1890 and 1891, and supported numerous philanthropies in the city.
 However, in 1900 the city of Marquette supported plans to build a railroad line along the shoreline in front of the Longyear home, and Longyear moved both his family and his mansion to Brookline, Massachusetts.
 The Longyear business was still headquartered in Marquette, and Longyear would often travel back and forth.

 By 1915, Longyear's staff in Marquette was outgrowing their offices in the Marquette National Bank Building.
 Longyear decided to construct his own office building, and purchased a lot, then occupied by a boarding house, on the corner of Front and Bluff Streets.
 He hired the architectural firm of Charlton and Kuenzli to design the office building and John Simon Wahlman as a general contractor.
 Construction of the Longyear Building began in late spring 1916 and the structure was complete by early 1917.
 The structure included ground level retail space, accessed from Bluff Street, general and private offices for Longyear's firm on the first floor, and three suites of rooms on the second floor.
 These were used by John Longyear himself, his business guests, and a caretaker.

 John Longyear continued to use the building until his death in 1922.
 His estate was divided into three companies: Longyear Corporation, Longyear Estate, Inc., and Longyear Realty Corporation, which were controlled by Longyear's wife Mary, their children, and Longyear's sister.
 However, the various holdings of these companies fluctuated in value through the twentieth century, as mining, timber, and land interest became more or less valuable.
 In 1951/52 Longyear Corporation and Longyear Estate, Inc. were folded into Longyear Realty Corporation, and in turn in 1964 a new limited partnership called J. M. Longyear Heirs was formed to manage Longyear Realty and other holdings.
 Throughout this time the Longyear companies continued to use this building.

-In 2001, JML Heirs, LLC, a company founded by John Munroe Longyear, undertook an extensive renovation of the building.
+In 2001, JML Heirs, LLC, a company founded by John Munro Longyear, undertook an extensive renovation of the building.
 The company has its corporate offices in the building.